 Since I am a lover of all things cinnamon, and raisins tend to add more sweetness, I held out hope that I would like the Cinnamon Raisin Fiber Power Granola much better.

 The cinnamon was a very nice touch and it was generous enough to be detected in the flavor.
 But other than that, this Fiber Power Granola flavor was pretty much the same as the Berry Power version.
 As a snack, I felt it needed to be a touch sweeter, have a little more fat, or perhaps a good pinch of salt to take it to the next level.
 Of course, more raisins would also help the sweetness factor.
 The raisins were enormous, but they were far and few between.
 I would rather see smaller raisins in higher quantity, so that I could enjoy them with each bite.
-I think when doused with a slightly sweetened milk alternative, this cereal would perk up quite a bit (especially as the cinnamon spreads its goodness into the “milk”), but I would still toss in a handful of additional raisins to finish it off.
+A douse of slightly sweetened milk alternative would perk this cereal up (especially as the cinnamon spreads its goodness into the “milk”), but I would still toss in a handful of additional raisins to finish it off.

 I am truly pleased with the natural focus Bakery on Main takes, and look forward to coming across some of their other products in the future.
 But the Fiber Power Granola isn’t going to make it onto my “to purchase” list.